o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/cpp-api.md

 ### Destroy Session (Passively)

-As the default behavior, when the last player leaves the game session, the game session will be destroyed.
+As the default behavior, when the last player leaves the game session, GameLift destroys the game session.

 ## Server notifications

-You must notify the Amazon GameLift server that your server process is ready to host game sessions, handle requests, and take connections.
+You must notify the GameLift server that your server process is ready to host game sessions, handle requests, and take connections.

 To send a notification that your server process is ready, use `AWSGameLiftServerManager::NotifyGameLiftProcessReady()`.
-Put this call in your project system component activate step, and call it after your project has been connected to `AzFramework::SessionNotificationBus`.
+Put this call in your project system component activate step, and call it after you connect your project to `AzFramework::SessionNotificationBus`.

 ```cpp
 AWSGameLift::AWSGameLiftServerRequestBus::Broadcast(&AWSGameLift::AWSGameLiftServerRequestBus::Events::NotifyGameLiftProcessReady);